 - Compile all relevant monthly metrics for CEO package

-- Generate final financial statements for CFO (Balance Sheets, Income Statement and Cash Flow)
+- Generate final financial statements for CFO and/or business owners (Balance Sheet Accounts, Income Statement and Cash Flow)

 - Create audit committee slides and review with CFO for distribution to auditors and Board

 Every business has its own tax obligations to consider.
 Income, property, sales and payroll are all common and should be considered as regulations that require remittance to the proper authority.
 Here’s just an example of some closing tasks; yours should be customized to meet your needs.